-Use the Amazon Glue Data Catalog as the metastore for Spark SQL
+Use Amazon Glue Data Catalog catalog with Spark on Amazon EMR

-Using Amazon EMR release 5.8.0 or later, you can configure Spark SQL to use the Amazon Glue Data Catalog as its metastore.
-We recommend this configuration when you require a persistent metastore or a metastore shared by different clusters, services, applications, or Amazon accounts.
+Using Amazon EMR release 5.8.0 or later, you can configure Spark to use the Amazon Glue Data Catalog as its Apache Hive metastore.
+We recommend this configuration when you require a persistent Hive metastore or a Hive metastore shared by different clusters, services, applications, or Amazon accounts.

 Amazon Glue is a fully managed extract, transform, and load (ETL) service that makes it simple and cost-effective to categorize your data, clean it, enrich it, and move it reliably between various data stores.
 The Amazon Glue Data Catalog provides a unified metadata repository across a variety of data sources and data formats, integrating with Amazon EMR as well as Amazon RDS, Amazon Redshift, Redshift Spectrum, Athena, and any application compatible with the Apache Hive metastore.
 Amazon Glue crawlers can automatically infer schema from source data in Amazon S3 and store the associated metadata in the Data Catalog.
 For more information about the Data Catalog, see Populating the Amazon Glue Data Catalog in the Amazon Glue Developer Guide.